Last Updated on August 19, 2021 by Grow with Bovees

 Larger rear wheels are better for moving through rough terrain with ease, and your blower won’t move around as much as you use it.
 Also worth considering is getting a machine with a front swivel wheel that helps when turning and steering your walk behind leaf blower on the ground.

 It’s little wonder that an ergonomic handle is your best bet so you’ll avoid pain in your hands.
 Go for models that are made from bouncy rubber and have padding to reduce vibrations and make using the device more comfortable.

 The housing surrounding the walk behind leaf blowers’ moving components helps keep the airflow smooth and uninterrupted.
 But you should know that the type of material you use here can affect the weight and durability of your leaf blower.

-While metal housing is more long-lasting, it tends to make your device heavier.
-Plastic, on the other hand, is more lightweight, but it tends to break easier as well.
+While a metal housing is more long-lasting, it tends to make your device heavier.
+Plastic, on the other hand, is more lightweight, but it tends to break easily as well.

 Finally, watch this video to see some tips on how to use your walk behind leaf blower.